istio/istio.io/content/en/docs/overview/why-choose-istio/index.md

 ### Why not "use eBPF"?

+We do - where it's appropriate!
+Istio can be configured to use eBPF [to route traffic from the pods to the proxies](/blog/2023/ambient-ebpf-redirection/).
+This shows a very small performance increase.

+Why not use it for everything?
+No-one does, because no-one actually can.

 {{< gloss >}}eBPF{{< /gloss >}} is a virtual machine that runs inside the kernel.
-It was designed for very small programs, such as those that perform simple traffic routing or provide observability data.
-It was not designed for running arbitrary applications: that's why operating systems have [user space](https://en.wikipedia.org/wiki/User_space_and_kernel_space)! eBPF maintainers have theorized that it could eventually be extended to support running a program like Envoy, Other meshes that claim to "use eBPF" actually use a per-node Envoy proxy.
+It was designed for functions guaranteed to complete in a limited compute envelope to avoid destabilizing kernel behavior, such as those that perform simple L3 traffic routing or application observability.
+It was not designed for long running or complex functions like those found in Envoy: that's why operating systems have [user space](https://en.wikipedia.org/wiki/User_space_and_kernel_space)! eBPF maintainers have theorized that it could eventually be extended to support running a program as complex as Envoy, but this is a science project and unlikely to have real world practicality.

-(Istio can be configured to use eBPF, where appropriate; [to route traffic from the pods to the proxies](/blog/2023/ambient-ebpf-redirection/).
-This shows a very small performance increase.
+Other meshes that claim to "use eBPF" actually use a per-node Envoy proxy.

 ### Why not use a per-node proxy?

 Envoy is not inherently multi-tenant.
-As a result, we have security concerns with commingling complex processing rules for L7 traffic from multiple unconstrained tenants in a shared instance.
+As a result, we have major security and stability concerns with commingling complex processing rules for L7 traffic from multiple unconstrained tenants in a shared instance.
+Since Kubernetes, by default can schedule a pod from any namespace onto any node, the node is not an appropriate security boundary.
 Budgeting and cost attribution are also major issues, as L7 processing costs a lot more than L4.

 In ambient mode, we strictly limit our ztunnel proxy to L4 processing.
 This reduces the vulnerability surface area significantly, and allows us to safely operate a shared component.
-Traffic is then forwarded off to Envoy proxies that operate per-workload group, such that no Envoy proxy is ever multi-tenant.
+Traffic is then forwarded off to Envoy proxies that operate per-namespace, such that no Envoy proxy is ever multi-tenant.

 ## I have a CNI.
 Why do I need Istio?